Motorola Solutions Joins Forces With Google Cloud To Advance Safety And Security

+data-text="Motorola Solutions Joins Forces with Google Cloud to Advance Safety and Security" data-link=" Solutions Joins Forces with Google Cloud to Advance Safety and Security" class="whatsapp">Shar Motorola Solutions to leverage Google Cloud to help accelerate innovation for public safety and enterprise security

-(MENAFN- Media OutReach Newswire) CHICAGO, USA – EQS Newswire - 8 February 2024 - Motorola Solutions (NYSE: MSI) ( ) and Google Cloud today announced a strategic, multi-year agreement that will focus on innovating cloud solutions across Motorola Solutions' safety and security technologies.
+CHICAGO, USA EQS Newswire - 8 February 2024 - Motorola Solutions (NYSE: MSI) ( ) and Google Cloud today announced a strategic, multi-year agreement that will focus on innovating cloud solutions across Motorola Solutions' safety and security technologies.
 With Google Cloud's infrastructure, Motorola Solutions will prioritize the advancement of assistive intelligence, including highly accurate and reliable video content delivery, mapping and AI capabilities, to help address real-world safety challenges.

 Motorola Solutions expects to deploy the newly developed capabilities across its rapidly growing cloud security solutions, including Avigilon Alta, an entirely cloud-native video suite that enables enterprise security for organizations of all sizes.